See the six best seeds to eat and their health benefits. Plus, a registered dietitian gives tips for how to add them to your diet.

 If you haven’t tried chia seed pudding yet, you’re in for a real (and healthy) treat.

 Why throw away those pumpkin seeds?
 With just a few simple herbs, spices and other seasonings you can have a nutritious nosh for the whole family in nearly no time.

 Flaxseeds may be tiny, but they pack a mighty nutritional punch.
 Learn how these seeds support your health and nutrition — and how to add them to your diet.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Have you ever wondered about the health benefits of seeds?
-Amy Jamieson-Petonic, R.D., a registered dietician at Cleveland Clinic, says people do not realize certain seeds have a variety of health benefits.
+Dietitian Amy Jamieson-Petonic, RD, says people don’t realize certain seeds have a variety of health benefits.
 Hemp seeds, for example, can be a great source of vitamin E. “Vitamin E is an antioxidant in our body,” says Jamieson-Petonic.
-“It helps … Read More
+“It helps to reduce these free-radicals — these … Read More